aleshaleksey/fansys23/08-spell-list.md

 - If the spell is dispelled mid-flight, the target maintains a horizontal speed of 400ft for the next minute, and deals damage as normal upon landing (unless other effects reduce its flight speed).
 However it also suffers from [the normal falling rules](03-movement-exploration.md#falling), which will probably be lethal.
 - If the target is unable to take its move action for whatever reason (eg it is unconscious), it will continue to move along its previous trajectory (or in a random direction if it was previously motionless) until either the spell ends, or it hits a solid physical barrier.

-**Upcast**: For every extra MP dice the movement speed increases by 100ft.
+**Upcast**: For every extra MP die above 7 the movement speed increases by 100ft.

 **Global**: The spell lasts for an hour and can affect up to 4 targets.